CPRA Candidate Policy

 Sale of Personal Information

 We do not sell (as such term is defined under the CPRA) your personal information to third parties.
-This means that we do not sell, rent, share, or otherwise disclose your personal information to third parties in exchange for monetary or other valuable consideration.
+This means that we do not sell your personal information to third parties in exchange for monetary or other valuable consideration.

 How long we retain your personal information